Azure/azure-devops-cli-extension/doc/getting_started.md

 Before you can work with Azure DevOps, you need to log in using the `az login` command.

 If the CLI can open your default browser, it will do so and load a sign-in page.
 Otherwise, you need to open a browser page and follow the instructions on the command line to enter an authorization code after navigating to https://aka.ms/devicelogin in your browser.
-For more information, please refer the [Azure cli login page](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest).
+For more information, please refer the [Azure CLI login page](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest).

 ## Log in via Azure DevOps Personal Access Token (PAT)
 You can also log in using an Azure DevOps Personal Access Token.
 Refer [create personal access token guide](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=vsts#create-personal-access-tokens-to-authenticate-access) to create one.